Singularities of the Chern-Ricci flow: Introduction

+The second assumption is that $X$ has \emph{the bounded mass property}, that is, there exists a Hermitian metric $\omega_X$ such that $v_{+}(\omega_X)<+\infty$ (cf. Definition~\ref{def; mass}).
+This condition is automatically satisfied for compact complex surfaces (cf.~\cite{guedj2022quasi2}).
+For further examples of non-K\"ahler manifolds in higher dimensions, we refer the reader to \cite{angella2022plurisigned}.
+Our main theorem is the following. \begin{bigthmm} Let $(X,\omega_0)$ be an $n$-dimensional compact Hermitian manifold with bounded mass property, i.e., $v_+(\omega_0)<+\infty$.
+Assume that the Chern--Ricci flow~\eqref{crf} starting at $\omega_0$ exists on the maximal interval $[0,T_{\max})$ with $T_{\max}<\infty$, and that the limiting form $\alpha_{T_{\max}}$ is uniformly non-collapsing:

-Then as $t \to T^{-}$ the metric $\omega_t$ converge to $\omega_{T_{\max}}$ in $\mathcal{C}^\infty(\Omega)$ for some Zariski open set $\Omega\subset X$. \end{bigthmm} The strategy of the proof is as follows.
-From the uniformly non-collapsing condition of $\alpha_{\tmax}$, we show that there exists a quasi-plurisubharmonic function $\rho$ with analytic singularities such that $\alpha_{\tmax}+\dc\rho$ dominates a hermitian metric.
-Such a form is called {\em big} (cf. Definition~\ref{def: big}).
+Then as $t \to T^{-}$ the metrics $\omega(t)$ converge to $\omega_{T_{\max}}$ in $\mathcal{C}^\infty_{\rm loc}(\Omega)$ for some Zariski open set $\Omega\subset X$. \end{bigthmm} The strategy of the proof is as follows.
+Using the uniformly non-collapsing condition of $\alpha_{\tmax}$, we show that there exists a quasi-plurisubharmonic function $\rho$ with analytic singularities such that $\alpha_{\tmax}+\dc\rho$ dominates a hermitian metric.
+This form is called {\em big} (cf. Definition~\ref{def: big}).
 Then $\Omega$ is the set in which $\rho$ is smooth.
 In particular, it is Zariski open.
-We next establish several uniformly local estimates of $\omega$ near the maximal time $\tmax$, adapting the same as that of~\cite{collins2015kahler,gill2011convergence}.
-The convergence immediately follows.
+Next, we establish several uniform local estimates for $\omega$ near the maximal time $\tmax$, adapting techniques from~\cite{collins2015kahler,gill2011convergence}.
+The convergence result follows directly from these estimates.